Entrepreneurs need more sleep – This episode explains how sleep helps you succeed more.

 The enemies of good sleep:

 - Caffeine is the number one inhibitor of good quality sleep. – Caffeine is in your system for 8 hours.
 A sleep doctor would tell you not to have any caffeine 8 hours before going to bed.
-(A good rule, no coffee after 2:00 PM) – If caffeine is in your system, it will disrupt your sleep architecture.
+(Drew King says a good rule is no coffee after 2:00 PM) – If caffeine is in your system, it will disrupt your sleep architecture.

 - Eating sweets (Chocolate specifically) can be a problem.